vuelidate/vuelidate/packages/docs/src/advanced_usage.md

 async function validate () {
-  // check if everything is valid if (!await v.value.$validate()) return
+  // check if everything is valid if (!await v.value.$validate()) return await doAsyncStuff()
   // do server validation, and assume we have these errors const errors = {
     foo: ['Error one', 'Error Two']
   }
-  // merge the errors into the external results object Object.assign($externalResults, errors)
+  // add the errors into the external results object
+  $externalResults.value = errors // if using a `reactive` object instead, use `Object.assign($externalResults, errors)`
 }

 return { v, validate }